yirvine/reliever/PROJECT_CONTEXT.md

 ## Architecture Overview

 ### Global State (Contexts)
-- **VesselContext**: Manages vessel properties (MAWP, design pressure, dimensions, etc.) - shared across all cases
+- **VesselContext**: Manages vessel properties (MAWP, design pressure, dimensions, etc.) and the authoritative userVessels[] list (fetched from backend only)
 - **CaseContext**: Manages which cases are selected and tracks their calculated results for comparison
+- **AuthContext**: Manages Firebase authentication state and triggers vessel list fetching on login

 ### Case Structure
 Each overpressure scenario is a separate "case" (e.g., External Fire, Liquid Overfill, Control Valve Failure, Blocked Outlet).
 Cases are independent and calculate their own relief requirements based on: